 Sr. LB Chris Frey (honorable mention, media)

 Voted a captain by his teammates, Frey helped lead a Spartan defense that finished the regular season ranked ninth in the FBS in total defense, allowing just 297.8 yards per game.
 An honorable mention All-Big Ten selection last season, Frey tied for the team lead and tied for third in the Big Ten with two fumble recoveries.
-He recorded a career-high four sacks (24 sacks) and had 49 tackles overall.
+He recorded a career-high four sacks (24 yards) and had 49 tackles overall.
 Frey leads all active Spartans with 187 tackles in 51 career games.

 Jr. P Jake Hartbarger (honorable mention, media)

 A nominee for the Ray Guy Award, Hartbarger is averaging 42.0 yards per punt, which ranks sixth in the Big Ten.
 He has placed more than 40 percent of his punts inside the 20 (27 of 67), including 15 inside the 10, and has allowed only 31 punt return yards all season on 12 returns (2.6 avg.).
 In addition, he has 11 punts of 50-plus yards.

 So.
 CB Justin Layne (honorable mention, coaches and media)

 In his first full season as a cornerback, Layne continued to show his potential at the position.
 After transitioning from wide receiver as a freshman, Layne played in all 12 regular-season games at cornerback in 2017 as a sophomore, including seven starts.
 He leads the Spartan cornerbacks and ranks seventh on the team with 37 tackles, including a career-high 10 in the win over Indiana.
 He is second on the team and tied for 16th in the Big Ten with eight pass break-ups.
 Layne also forced a fumble in the win over Michigan, and recorded an interception at Ohio State.

 So.
 DT Mike Panasiuk (honorable mention, media)